rust-lang-de/rustbook-de/src/ch12-03-improving-error-handling-and-modularity.md

     Finished dev [unoptimized + debuginfo] target(s) in 0.0s
      Running `target/debug/minigrep`
 thread 'main' panicked at 'index out of bounds: the len is 1 but the index is 1', src/main.rs:27:21
-note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace.
+note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

 Die Zeile `index out of bounds: the len is 1 but the index is 1` ist eine für